Singular-Genomics/singular-demux/README.md

 ```

 When data for multiple lanes is provided, each lane must have the same number and types of input fastqs.

+The auto-detected/derived Read Structure may be override on the command line or in the sample sheet
+by providing the `--read-structures` argument.
+In this case, the new read structure must be given
+and will be applied in the same order as described above (e.g. I1, I2, R1, R2 for a dual index paired end run).

 #### Read Structures